-The stock market gets a lot of attention, especially these days when it’s been on an up and down run.
+The stock market gets a lot of attention, especially these days when it’s been on a mostly upward run.

 How do people strike a balance?

 Some turn to “dollar-cost averaging.”
 That’s where investors purchase stocks at regular intervals in fixed dollar amounts.
 The math behind this practice reduces the average purchase price of the stocks in the portfolio, regardless of which direction the market is moving.
 That’s because as the price of a particular stock rises, fewer units are bought.
 And if the price goes down, the reverse is true.